 Believed to represent trust, loyalty, and honesty, sapphires have played a significant role in history.
-Considered a holy stone by the Catholic Church and rulers of ancient Persia alike, they believed that the sky was blue due to the reflection of sapphire stones.
+They have long been considered a holy stone by the Catholic Church and rulers of ancient Persia alike.
+They believed that the sky was blue due to the reflection of sapphire stones.

 As the birthstone of September, sapphires are said to bring peace, mental clarity and have calming properties.
 Throughout history, sapphires have been closely connected to mystical powers.
 They were believed to have the capacity to heal diseases and provide protection.

 Other qualities sapphires are said to have include: